|The YD Soldiers Personal Hygiene

 Once-a-week laundry service for troops was provided in Oran where clothing salvage operations had been set up.
 Mobile laundries were in the theater, although they could not be provided in

-overseas "branch" of his civilian business by hiring village women and setting up shop with tubs and irons.
-Homemade baths were set up in Italy by a quartermaster service company and many units
+created an overseas "branch" of his civilian business by hiring village women and setting up shop with tubs and irons.
+Homemade baths were set up in Italy by a quartermaster service company and

-improvised showers.
-In 1945 the preventive medicine officer for the theater was able to write: "The units of this theater have achieved a high level of personal hygiene" No particular problems in
+many units improvised showers.
+In 1945 the preventive medicine officer for the theater was able to write: "The units of this theater have achieved a high level of personal hygiene" No particular

 In the early history of the theater it was not unusual for over 70 percent of personnel among newly arriving units to suffer a gastrointestinal upset within a few weeks of arrival, because they had not

-enforced, the rates for dysentery and diarrhea approached a reasonable figure.37
+thoroughly enforced, the rates for dysentery and diarrhea approached a reasonable figure.

 The relative role of personal hygiene in control of disease varied considerably according to the degree of unit sanitation and area control achieved and according to the degree of specific protection